The Bakor Monoliths

-The generous grant from the Carène Foundation will allow the upcoming exhibition about the monoliths at the British Museum in November 2020 to travel to the sites in Nigeria and be installed as a permanent display in Alok.
+The generous grant from the Carène Foundation will allow the upcoming exhibition about the monoliths at the British Museum (planned for November 2022) to travel to the sites in Nigeria and be installed as a permanent display in Alok.

 CHIEF SYLVANUS "ORLANDO" AKONG